mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 ```

 Within the closure `|tracer| { ... }`, the VM binding can call `tracer.trace_object(object)` to
-resurrect `object`.
-It returns the new address of `object` because in a copying GC the
+retain `object`.
+It returns the new address of `object` because in a copying GC the `trace_object`
-`trace_object` function can also move the object.
+function can also move the object.

 Under the hood, `tracer_context.with_tracer` creates a queue and calls the closure.
 The `tracer`
 implements the `ObjectTracer`  trait, and is just an interface that provides the `trace_object`
 method.
-Objects resurrected by `tracer.trace_object` will be enqueued.
+Objects retained by `tracer.trace_object` will be enqueued.
 After the closure returns,
 `with_tracer` will split the queue into reasonably-sized work packets and add them to the
 `VMRefClosure` work bucket.
-Those work packets will trace the resurrected objects and their
+Those work packets will trace the retained objects and their
-descendants, effectively expanding the transitive closure to include objects reachable from the
+descendants, effectively expanding the transitive closure to include all objects reachable from the
-resurrected objects.
+retained objects.
 Because of the overhead of creating queues and work packets, the VM binding
-should **resurrect as objects as needed in one invocation of `with_tracer`, and avoid calling
+should **retain as many objects as needed in one invocation of `with_tracer`, and avoid calling
 `with_tracer` again and again for each object**.

 **Don't do this**: